10 work team-building activities your coworkers will love

 Team size: 20 or less

-While classic ice breaker games involve sharing "one cool fact" or "two truths and a lie" can be a great way to get the conversation started, achievement sharing takes it a step further, providing opportunities for deeper connections.
+While classic icebreaker games involving "one cool fact" or "two truths and a lie" can be a great way to get the conversation started, achievement sharing takes it a step further, providing opportunities for deeper connections.
 Break your team into small groups (no more than five people per group) and give everyone time to share their greatest achievement — professional or not.
-This will likely get more people talking, and it teaches your team about their colleagues' values, skills, and more.
-(Plus, sharing your wins is fun.)
+This will likely get more people talking, and it teaches your team about their colleagues' values, skills, and more (Plus, giving yourself an opportunity to brag is always affirming).
+Use Mural’s Welcoming Get-Together template to share achievements and see others’ proudest moments.

 9. Team jigsaw puzzle